-Instant Pot Steamed Asparagus–1 minute of cooking time is all your little asparagus spears need in the pressure cooker.
+Instant Pot Steamed Asparagus–0 minutes of pressure cooking time is all your little asparagus spears need in the pressure cooker.
 They turn out perfectly steamed–not limp and overcooked and not too crisp.

 Instant Pot Steamed Asparagus